tone-labs/curator/packages/mantine/README.md

 ## Backend Integration

-Curator components are designed to work seamlessly with REST APIs that implement structured pagination, sorting, and filtering.
+Curator components are designed to work with REST APIs that implement structured pagination, sorting, and filtering.
 For Go backends, check out [dewey](https://github.com/tone-labs/dewey), which provides utilities for building these capabilities into your API endpoints.

 ## License